dkman123/UrT_Server_Setup/UrT.md

 > sudo usermod -a -G sudo urt

 set the default shell
-> usermod --shell /bin/bash urt
+> sudo usermod --shell /bin/bash urt

-switch user
-> su - urt
+logout and log in as urt

-get the urt files where you want them
+get the urt files where you have them

 ...by whatever process works for you
+If you don't have them get them from https://www.urbanterror.info/downloads/

-I put it into /home/urt/Documents/UrbanTerror43
+I put the extracted files into /home/urt/Documents/UrbanTerror43

 take ownership of the files
 ```